dropoutlabsou/website/README.md

 ## These are the droids you're looking for

-Dropout Labs is a tight-nit group of young specialists, offering bespoke solutions and consulting services in quantitative modeling.
+Dropout Labs is a tight-nit group of young specialists, offering bespoke solutions and consulting services in operational analytics.

 ### Contact